Top Gear challenges: Becoming an HGV driver

 In the midst of HGV crisis caused by a lack of drivers, the presenters decided to become HGV drivers using a fleet of Scania HGVs.
 They were assigned CB call names; Chopper Hog for Harris, Professor Moose for McGuinness, and Admiral Fiddler for Flintoff.

 Their first challenge was a drag race, which Harris won.
 Next, they had to park their HGVs in designated parking bays.
 Harris managed to complete the challenge, but McGuinness and Flintoff bickered about their respective parking bays.

 Afterwards, having obtained their respective licenses, the presenters went on the road, now using different HGVs: Scania 770S, DAF XG+, and Mercedes-Benz Actros.
 After stopping at a truck stop, they headed to a RAF base for another series of challenges.

 Their first challenge at the base was a precision driving challenge while towing two helicopters with a time penalty imposed if any of the presenters knocked off a pole.
 The challenge was won by McGuinness due to the Scania's power.

 Then, they headed towards South Wales despite a weather warning that Storm Eunice was approaching.
 After exiting the motorway, they navigated through small towns before reaching the Pembrey Circuit in Wales for their final challenge: truck racing.
 The presenters were given a couple of laps to get themselves accustomed to the racing trucks and the circuit.

 The race started on a reverse-grid system in 15 minute bouts, meaning the presenters started up front.
-McGuinness spun his truck, causing him to got beached and the race to be red-flagged and restarted after he recovered his truck.
+McGuinness spun his truck, causing him to get beached and the race to be red-flagged and restarted after he recovered his truck.
 In the race, Harris managed to finish in third place.